 Favorite quote from the author:

 Dan Ariely is like a bias-sniffing dog, uncovering psychological fallacies in our minds and then helping us understand them in plain language.
-Much of his research is based on how we can defeat or use our irrational behaviors in our favor, this book being no exception.
+Much of his research is based on how we can defeat or use our irrational behaviors in our favor, The Upside Of Irrationality being no exception.

 Sometimes being irrational has its advantages, for example when it comes to giving to charity or online dating, where logic doesn’t get us and our causes very far.
 In our optimized world trying to make 100% rational decisions all of the time seems tempting, and most people would probably adapt a robot-like decision-making ability in a heartbeat, if they could.